jackgidding/RepData_PeerAssessment1/PA1_template.md

 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```

-### Preprocess
+### Process

-The data is preprocessed into a format suitable for analysis.
+The data is processed into a format suitable for analysis.
 During the processing phase, the data is modified as follows:

 - Column 1 is converted to numeric